 If you discover that they’ve built an early barracks, you might need to react by building one of your own, or walling up a little more quickly than you’d originally planned.

-If you see they’re mining stone in the Dark Age, you know they’re either planning to Trush you or they’re simply a bad player that doesn’t know any better than to do that.
+If you see they’re mining stone in the Dark Age, you know they’re planning to Trush.
+If they’re not going to Trush, your economy is already going to be far greater than their’s.

 Deciding on your own strategy is important but reacting to your opponent’s — if it’s a solid counter to what you had planned — is even moreso.